 Reacting to the setting, Martin Hart (Woody Harrelson) mutters, “There’s all kinds of ghettos in the world.”
 (View video.
 Warning: there is some strong language)

-His partner, Rust Cohle (Matthew McConaughey) replies, “All one ghetto, Man. . . . giant gutter in outer space.”
-When pressed, he explains his philosophical perspective:
+His partner, Rust Cohle (Matthew McConaughey) replies, “It’s all one ghetto, man, a giant gutter in outer space” When pressed, he explains his philosophical perspective:

 I think human consciousness is a tragic misstep in evolution.
 We became too self-aware.
 Nature created an aspect of nature separate from itself.
 We are creatures that should not exist by natural law. . . .
 We are things that labor under the illusion of having a self.
 A secretion of sensory experience and feeling programmed with total assurance that we are each somebody.
 When in fact, everybody is nobody. . . .
 I think the honorable thing for our species to do is deny our programming–stop reproducing, walk hand in hand into extinction one last midnight, brothers and sisters, opting out of a raw deal.

 Denial of God, need not be as bleak as this–one can still believe in friends and family.
-One can still enjoy art and believe in power of reason.
+One can still enjoy art and believe in the power of reason.
 And fight for freedom and equality, and against poverty and oppression.
-But I think Cohle would say they are avoiding the logical consequences of their naturalism.
+But I think Cohle would say that people who maintain this sort of optimism are avoiding the logical consequences of their naturalism.

 Cohle does not smuggle Christian conceptions of human dignity and equality into his view of humanity, nor does he wrap his view of life in the warm blanket of meaning and purpose.
-He accepts that without the transcendent–I would be a little more specific, without the living God–life is a tragic accident, it has no purpose or meaning and identity is an illusion.
+He accepts that without the transcendent, life is a tragic accident, it has no purpose or meaning and identity is an illusion.